apluquet/Space-Invaders/README.md

 # [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders)

-This project was created as part of an application to the [recurse center](https://www.recurse.com/).
+This project was created as part of an application to the [Recurse Center](https://www.recurse.com/).
 The subject is the following :

 ```
 Space Invaders